A BRIEF HISTORY OF FRUITS

 Almonds are native to western Asia.
 They are mentioned in the Bible and the Egyptians grew them.
 The Romans grew almonds and they have been popular ever since.

 The apple has been grown for thousands of years.
-It was well known to the Ancient China and Egypt.
+It was well known to Ancient China and Egypt.
 Apples were also known to the Greeks and Romans and they were popular through all the centuries to the present day.

 Apricots originally came from China.
 In ancient times they spread across Persia to the Mediterranean region and the Romans knew them.
 Later the Arabs grew apricots.

 Avocados first grew in Central America and the Spanish discovered them in the 16th century.
 In the 19th century, avocados were introduced to the USA and Australia.
 However, in Europe avocados were not normally eaten until the late 20th century.

 Bananas are native to Southeast Asia.
-However by 500 BC they were being grown in India.
+However, by 500 BC they were being grown in India.
 Alexander the Great ate them and his men took them back to the Western World.
-By 200 AD bananas were grown in China.
+By 200 AD bananas were also grown in China.
 Bananas were probably taken to Madagascar by the Arabs and spread from there to mainland Africa.
-In the 16th century the Portuguese took bananas to the New World.
+In the 16th century, the Portuguese took bananas to the New World.
 The first recorded sale of bananas in England was in 1633 however they were expensive until the end of the 19th century.

 Blackberries grew in Europe, Asia and North and South America.
-For thousands of years people ate blackberries and since ancient times they were used as a medicine.
+For thousands of years, people ate blackberries and since ancient times they were used as medicine.

 In the Middle Ages and for centuries afterwards blackcurrants were used as a medicine.
 During World War II the government in Britain encouraged people to grow them as they were a rich source of vitamin C. Most were made into cordial and blackcurrant drinks have remained popular in Britain since then.

 Blueberries are native to North America.
 They were eaten by Native Americans (sometimes with meat).
 They were also used as a medicine.
 Europeans learned how to grow blueberries and from the late 19th century they were canned.